Categories

 This isn’t vanity — it’s a measurable CTR and retention effect.
 In my audits of finance channels, moving from consumer-grade audio to broadcast audio (Shure SM7B) routinely produces 15–25% retention improvements in the first 30 seconds.
 That compounds massively at £20–£50 CPMs.

-Three production factors matter disproportionately in finance:
+Three production factors matter more here than in almost any other niche:

 • Audio quality — viewers need to feel they’re listening to an expert, not an amateur with a laptop mic